makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 > #### Tip: Creating integers {.callout}
 >
-> When you combine numbers using the concatenate function, `c()` the type
+> When you combine numbers using the concatenate function `c()`, the type of
-> will automatically become "numeric", that is real/decimal numbers.
+> the values stored will automatically become "numeric", which is real/decimal numbers.
 If you
 > specifically want to create a vector of integers (whole numbers only),
 > you need to append each number with an L, i.e. `c(10L, 12L, 45L, 33L)`.
 >